tek-shinobi/django-tek-accounts/README.md

 </pre>

+__Step3__: Run ``python manage.py makemigrations`` and ``python manage.py migrate`` to generate the custom user model.

 This will create a custom user with email as the required field.
 It will also configure the UserAdmin to show the custom user.

-Run ``python manage.py migrate`` to generate the custom user model.

 Use __pytest__ for testing.
 The tests will be picked up from tests/ directory.